johnpaulwelsh/hakyll-movie-blog/posts/james-bond-series-2.markdown

 There are also probably too many girls in this one, even though most of them just look pretty in the background whenever Drax is involved in a scene.
 It still feels like a larger cast of beauties than is really necessary.

 8/10

+**_For Your Eyes Only_ (02.21.22)**

+Dull.
+I liked the skiing, rock climbing, and shark stuff.
+But even most of thst felt derivative of earlier Bond movies.

+5/10